Redfaire International Continues its Global Expansion with Terillium P

-Terillium’s consultants will enable us to offer our global clients access to JD Edwards consulting resources of the highest calibre in North America.
+Terillium’s consultants will enable us to offer our global clients access to JD Edwards consulting resources of the highest caliber in North America.

 Redfaire International, a global Oracle Enterprise Resource Planning (ERP) consulting organization, announced today that Terillium has joined its international consortium.

-Terillium, a leading Oracle Platinum Partner in the United States, is specialised in ERP consulting for Oracle JD Edwards, ERP Cloud, and NetSuite.
+Terillium, a leading Oracle Platinum Partner in the United States, is specialized in ERP consulting for Oracle JD Edwards, ERP Cloud, and NetSuite.

 By partnering with Redfaire International, Terillium can offer streamlined, comprehensive Oracle ERP consulting services to global businesses.